1997 Lost in Space Movie Robot in box

 Photos are of of actual item.
 Climate controlled storage and minimally handled.
 Sold as is.
 Only one available.

-Manufacturer: Walmart
+Manufacturer: Mattel

-Condition: Mint condition figure in near mint condition box
+Condition: Mint figure and box

 Photos are of actual item.
 Climate controlled storage and minimally handled.
 Sold as is.
 Only one available.